Is your cat biting you? Read on to find out why your cat may be biting and how to stop a cat from biting.

 Sometimes a bite can occur that has nothing to do with you; wrong place at the right time!These bites can happen for different reasons, but the three most common are;

 - Your cat is frustrated while watching birds or another cat outside in its territory

 - One cat is taken to the vet and comes home with the scent of “that place” on its fur

 - Play agression

-7 ways to stop your cat from biting you
+7 ways to stop a cat from biting

-Now that we know the secrets to our feline’s biting, let’s go through the 7 ways to alter this annoying and painful behavior.
+Now that we know the secrets to the cat bites, let’s go through the 7 ways to alter this annoying and painful behavior.